Eviath/heartlike/README.md

 # Heartlike
 Short description and motivation.

+## Layout
-Engine is using your application stylesheets and layout file by default, to use heartlike stylesheet, require it in your assetpipeline like this:
+Engine is using your application stylesheets and layout file by default, to include heartlike stylesheet and layout, require it in your assetpipeline like this:

     *= require 'heartlike/application'

 or in scss

     @import 'heartlike/application'

+in layouts/application body

+    <%= include_heartlike_template %>

 ## Usage
 How to use my plugin.